 To see the contents of this web page, use the following Terminal command.

 To be able to scroll through the data, pipe the output of curl to the program less.
 You can type q at any time to exit less.

 In a CSV file, all of the different fields are separated by commas.
 Another useful Unix command is cut which allows us to chop up lines of text into fields using a specified separator.
-To find out more about the cut command, you can use man cut on the terminal, or you can take a look at this overview of cut.
+To find out more about the cut command, you can use man cut on the terminal, or you can take a look at this simple overview.
 Field 11 happens to be the 1m temperature measurement.
-So we could get the 1m temperature measurement for July 4th, 2016 using the following.
+So we could get the 1m temperature measurement for July 4th, 2015 using the following.

 Now you have a single stream of numbers coming from the buoy data.
 The diagram below shows the whole process.

 Try piping the output of the last command to your python program that adds and averages three values.
 To do that, type the line above, then add the pipe symbol, then add python three.py.
 Does your answer seem reasonable?
 It should sum and average the first three numbers from the buoy.